Canon 5D vs 7D

-The Canon EOS 5D and the Canon EOS 7D are two digital cameras that were officially introduced, respectively, in August 2005 and September 2009.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (5D) and an APS-C sensor.
-The 5D has a resolution of 12.7 megapixel, whereas the 7D provides 17.9 MP.
+The Canon EOS 5D and the Canon EOS 7D are two digital cameras that were revealed to the public, respectively, in August 2005 and September 2009.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (5D) and an APS-C (7D) sensor.
+The 5D has a resolution of 12.7 megapixels, whereas the 7D provides 17.9 MP.

 The side-by-side display below illustrates the physical size and weight of the Canon 5D and the Canon 7D.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 5D – represents the basis for the calculations across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 7D is somewhat smaller (4 percent) than the Canon 5D.
 Moreover, the 7D is slightly lighter (4 percent) than the 5D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.